sagar-jadhav/docker-examples/lab_sessions/Dockerize_Shell_Script_Lab_2.md

 sshpass -p"123" scp -o "StrictHostKeyChecking no" -r /wordpress/. root@192.168.0.21:/wordpress sshpass -p"123" ssh -o "StrictHostKeyChecking no" root@192.168.0.21 '/usr/local/bin/docker restart containerA && sleep 20 && /usr/local/bin/docker restart containerB'
 ```
+In above shell script we are going to use following commands
+1. sshpass - sshpass command is used to pass the password to ssh command
+2. ssh - ssh is used to take the secure access of remote system
+3. scp - scp is used to copy securly .
+4. sleep - sleep is command used for put our program in sleep mode .

 ### Step 6 :- Write the dockerfile
 In this step we are going to write dockerfile file to build our image <br/>